16 Tidy data

 Mutating joins

-Mutating joins add columns from the second table.
+Mutating joins add columns from the second table to the first.

-left_join() keeps all rows from the left table and adds matching columns from the right.
-Unmatched rows get NA:
+left_join() keeps all rows from the left table and attaches matching columns from the right, filling NA where no match exists:

 bands |> left_join(albums, by = "name")